 How are families supposed to afford any of these things?
 Most people don’t want a handout, they want to work to earn their keep.
 Unfortunately, middle- and lower-class wages have been stagnant for the past few years, while the cost of everything else on this list continues to skyrocket.
 All people really want are jobs that will give them the ability to support their families.

-However, there is a caveat to that.
+There is a caveat to valuing jobs.
 Jobs with living wages are great and all (and necessary!), but they don’t really help families if they suck all the parents’ time away.
 There needs to be balance.
 Parents need to be able to disconnect when they are home so they can focus on their kids.
 They need to be able to help with homework, take the kids to the park, and go to the school plays.
-Families value family time!
-Who would’ve guessed?
+Families value family time.

 Do you want your children and grandchildren to inherit a wasteland?
 No?
 Then your family values the environment!
 We all want to protect our resources, to ensure that the world is still here and working correctly for years to come.
 Families want to protect our National Parks so they have places to go camping.
 Families want to protect the climate so that the planet isn’t destroyed.
 Protecting the environment is immensely important.
 It may not be as immediate as the other things on the list, but if we don’t take steps now to protect our planet, it won’t be here for our children.

 I would be remiss if I didn’t mention morals and ethics in a post about family values.
 The entire conversation surrounding family values has been co-opted by a conversation around morals.
 But, it’s important.
 Families do value the opportunity to teach their children their own morals and ethics.
 Most people want to make the world a little better, and one of the ways they do that is by passing on their own moral codes to the next generation.
 It’s important that we continue to allow that.